Bachelor of Science Degree

 In this course students are introduced to information science, bibliographic practices, and research methods appropriate to finding, evaluating, and incorporating into documents both online and hard copy data and graphics.
 Students complete several research projects.
 Prerequisite(s): Upper division standing or permission of department chair.

-PCM 328 Advanced Writing and Editing
+PCM 323 Strategic Writing & Editing

 PCM 450 Professional Communications Internship I